 In many ways, marketing is a game of trend watching.
 The marketer who’s best at spotting and using trends earns their business market share, brand recognition, and ultimately, revenue.

-But how do you search for trends?
-And where do you start?
-Well, since they own about 92% of the global search engine market, the answer to both of these questions is, “Google.”
+Well, since it owns more than 92% of the global search engine market, the answer to both of these questions is, Google.

 How many people use Google?